top of page

 Before you begin: what you will need

-• At least one photo that shows your work in action
+At least one photo showing your work in action

 The setup process